judahpaul16/gpt-home/README.md

 ## 🛠 System Dependencies

-Before running this project on your system, ensure your system clock is synchronized, your package lists are updated, and NGINX and Docker are installed.
+Before running this project on your system, ensure your system clock is synchronized, your package lists are updated, and Docker is installed.
 The setup script will take care of this for you but you can also do this manually.

 <details>
 <summary>👈 View Instructions</summary>